openshift/release/core-services/image-mirroring/README.md

 * In [roles.yaml](../../cluster/ci/config/prow/openshift/ci-operator/roles.yaml), add role `image-tagger` and rolebinding `image-tagger-ci-operator` for `openshift-new-production`.
 * The admin of the namespace should allow the SA in the mirroring job defined below to access the images with `oc image mirror`, e.g., [admin_openshift-kni_list.yaml](admin_openshift-kni_list.yaml) which makes the images open to the public.

+*Note*: If required, it is also possible to set this up in a way that doesn't require public image pull acecss to the namespace.

 Check if the image is built successfully: